 There are many types of 3D filaments and one that performs excellently is PET.
 Get to know its properties and features so that you will know if this is the filament you are looking for to use in your next 3D printing projects.

 - 2 PET Filament Temperature

 - 8 Pet Filament Extruder

 - 10 Conclusion

 What is PET Filament?

 PET stands for PolyEthylene Terephthalate.
 It is a common material that is used to make plastic bottles.
-The original state of a PET filament is a crystal clear and colorless material.
-However, when PET filament is heated or cooled, its transparency changes.
+The original state of a PET printer filament is a crystal clear and colorless material.
+However, when PET is heated or cooled, its transparency changes.

 When you cool down the material slowly after using it for 3D printing, it will have a structure that is more crystalline.
-PET filament is a shockproof and hard material.
+PET is a shockproof and hard material.
 It is great to use for items that are lightweight.

 It is possible to thermoform as well as mold an item after it has been printed.
 Polishing the material is also possible through the use of flame.
 To have a material with better clarity, ensure that you get a layer height that is thicker.

 In general, PET printer filament is an easy material to use for 3D printing.
 Its temperature range for the PET extruder is quite wide at 160°C to 210°C, and you won’t have any problem with it.